gAndy50/BallShooter/BallShooter/ReadMe.txt

 Ball Shooter is a simple point and click game.
 The object of the game is to click the bouncing balls and rack up points.
 The game also keeps track of how many balls the user has popped.
 Ball Shooter was developed using Microsoft Visual Studio 2012 Express, written in C++ and using the SDL2 programming library.
-Graphics and source code are copyright(c) 2017 of Andrew Patterson.
+Graphics and source code are copyright(c) 2017-2019 of Andy P.